babylonchain/babylon/SECURITY.md

 disclose vulnerabilities to us.
 Bounties are generally awarded for vulnerabilities classified as **high** or **critical** severity.
 Bounty amounts will be determined during the disclosure process, after the severity has been assessed.
+We are setting a bug bounty program at the moment.
+Rewards will be offered in retrospective, once the program is in place.

 > [!WARNING]
 > Targeting our production environments will disqualify you from receiving any bounty.